a327ex/emoji-merge/README.md

 end
 ```

 Same thing, one big plant at the center, 2 with 75% chance to the sides, 2 with 50% chance further out if the first 2 were spawned, more 2 with another 50% chance if the previous 2 were also spawned.
 These chances are run every time the arena starts (remember that this function is being called in `arena:enter`), so each time the game is restarted the plants will look a bit different.
-So all of this is just a simple way of adding some variation to how the level looks, but it also happens to be a good example of how I go about spawning different things.
+So all of this is just a simple way of adding some variation to how the level looks, but it also happens to be a good example of how I'd go about spawning different things.

 In an ideal world, most things that are being spawned in `arena:enter`, the plants included, should have their positions set with a visual editor instead of by hand with code like this.
 But I have not spent time building a visual editor, so I have to do with code alone.
 I have quite a few ideas for a game editor that would help me with this, but I want to get a few different pieces of technology down before I try it.
 One of them is a general UI system, which I currently don't have.
 Another is a cleaner API for most common tasks.